hkular/hkular.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-PhD student in the [Perception and Cognition Lab](https://serenceslab.ucsd.edu/) at University of California San Diego advised by Dr. John Serences.
+PhD candidate in the [Perception and Cognition Lab](https://serenceslab.ucsd.edu/) at University of California San Diego advised by Dr. John Serences.

 My research focus is visual working memory in humans.
 I apply statistical modeling to human behavioral data, utilize machine learning methods to analyze neuroimaging data, and test predictions of neural network models of working memory.
 I am interested in how and when working memory fails and the neural codes supporting perception and storage in working memory.